FAQs

 • Gross salary or wages (including any regular overtime and allowances) as outlined in an employer’s Declaration Form, payment summary/group certificate, pay slips or your last tax return

-• For casual employment, use the last four consecutive weeks of gross income averaged over 12 months
+• For casual employment, the last four consecutive weeks of gross income averaged over 12 months

 • Your net business income (before tax income minus expenses) as outlined on your tax return for the previous year